-The story of the Club 281 begins in Miami, where Mr. France Delisle visited the Crazy Horse bar.
-The bar offered a rare form of entertainment: onstage, men performed a striptease, to the delight of a mostly female clientele.
+The story of Club 281 starts in Miami, where Mr. France Delisle first visited the bar Crazy Horse.
+This establishment offered a rare form of entertainment: men performed stripteases on-stage, to the delight of a mostly female clientele.

-From the start, its success was overwhelming.
-Throngs of women, young and not so young, crowded the doors of the Club for the chance to experience this new form of entertainment.
-The daily queues lead to the opening of a second and even a third floor within a matter of months.
-Open from 2 p.m. to 3 a.m., 7 days a week, the 281 welcomed over 1.5 million women during its first three years alone.
+Le 281’s success was instantly overwhelming.
+Throngs of women of all ages crowded the doors of the club for the chance to experience this new form of entertainment.
+The daily lineups led to the opening of a second and third floor within a matter of months.
+Open from 2 p.m. to 3 a.m., seven days a week, Le 281 welcomed over 1.5 million women in its first three years alone.

-Since its inception, the Club’s governing rules – no physical contacts are allowed with any member of personnel, no one is allowed to cut in front of the line-up and men are welcomed only when accompanied by a woman – have contributed to its success.
-Creating a venue where women are treated like queens and where they feel safe, at home and amongst themselves.
+Since its inception, the Club’s governing rules – no physical contact with staff, no cutting in line, and men only being permitted when accompanied by a woman – have contributed to its success.
+Le 281 has since thrived on its reputation as a venue where women are treated like queens and feel safe and at home in a respectful environment.

-After being closed a few months to allow its relocation, the highly expected reopening of the New 281 took place on January 15, 2004.
-Its new location, 94 Ste-Catherine Street East, is the former address of the renouned Casa Loma cabaret.
-With nearly double the seating capacity, the new version of the bar – now managed by the founder’s daughter Annie Delisle – offers more professional and sensual shows, in a decor both contemporary and warm.
+After closing a few months for its relocation, the highly anticipated reopening of the new 281 took place on January 15, 2004.
+Its new location, 94 Sainte-Catherine Street East, is the former address of the renowned Casa Loma cabaret.
+With nearly double the seating capacity, the new version of the bar – now managed by the founder’s daughter Annie Delisle – offers more professional and sensual shows in a warm and contemporary setting.

 And Le 281 is still going strong!
 Just check out the impressive lineups every weekend of enthusiastic women from around the world.
 They come to experience the ultimate sexy, sensual and exhilarating night out with performances by the hottest hunks in Quebec!